OTODESK4193/GlitchNexus/README.md

 **Advanced Granular Glitch & Multi-Effect Engine**
 ---
 <img src="image.png" width="600">
+---

+[Disclaimer: Hearing and Equipment Safety]
+This software is provided "as-is."
+In no event shall the developer be liable for any hearing loss, or damage to speakers, headphones, or any other audio equipment resulting from the use of this software.
+Extreme settings, particularly within the Resonator (Feedback), X-Mod, and BitCrush sections, may cause unexpected high-decibel peaks and harsh frequencies.
+Users are strongly advised to start with low volume levels and use protective measures such as limiters.
+Use of this software is at your own risk.
 **GlitchNexus** is a high-fidelity, aggressive granular glitch multi-effect plugin designed for modern electronic music production.
 Built with C++ and the JUCE framework, it offers a sophisticated balance between chaotic destruction and musical control.
+---
 Developed by **OTODESK**.

 ---